danja/chatterbox/README.md

 # Chatterbox
 *A manually controlled speech-like sound generator*

 Based on ESP32 with external UDA1334A DAC.
-Very much **active** work in progress, March 2020.
+Very much **active** work in progress, April 2020.
 It is basically working, but changing day-to-day.
 I'm updating these docs with every development.

 **Prototype demo/intro (YouTube video) :**